 Your cart is empty.Shop now

-If your issue is simply tooth staining from things like coffee or nicotine instead of tooth enamel discoloration, you may want to initially use whitening toothpastes or try natural methods to see if they help.
+If your issue is simply tooth stains from things like coffee or nicotine instead of tooth enamel discoloration, you may want to initially use whitening toothpastes or try natural methods such as baking soda to see if they help.

-If these methods are unable to get you the bright smile you desire, then consider stepping up to an at home gel like our carbamide peroxide teeth whitening gel or our Radiant Effects Kit with teeth whitening trays.
+If these methods are unable to get you the bright smile you desire, then consider stepping up to an at-home product like our custom whitening kit.

-There are many available options when it comes to tooth whitening.
+There are many available options when it comes to teeth whitening.
 In general, the stronger, more aggressive the whitening method, the more potential there is for irritation or sensitivity.